Blog Nutrition Fat-Free Butter: What It Is And Why It’s Good For You

 Butter is a kitchen staple for many people.
 From spreading on toast to baking, this dairy product has a variety of uses.
 Unfortunately, butter is also high in saturated fat, which can raise cholesterol levels and increase the risk of heart disease (2).

-While the research on whether saturated fat is actually harmful is ongoing, some people may want to limit their intake of this type of fat.
+While research on whether saturated fat is actually harmful is ongoing, some people may want to limit their intake of this type of fat.

 People with heart disease, diabetes, or other chronic health conditions may need to be particularly careful about their saturated fat intake (2).
-For these people, a healthier option for butter is ideal
+For these people, a healthier option for butter is ideal.

-Is There Such A Thing As Fat-Free Butter?
+Is There Such a Thing as Fat-Free Butter?

 See also